 Out of all the female factors, ovulation problems are most often caused by PCOs syndrome.
 Blocked tubes can be a result of adhesions due to a previous surgery or caused by pelvic floor Infections like Chlamydia or gonorrhea.
 Endometriosis is a disease that causes painful periods and can affect fertility in many different ways, one of them being tubal function problems.

 Hormonal disorders, like thyroid malfunction, hypogandotrophic hypogonadism often caused by anorexia neurosa and hyperprolactinaemia, can all of them affect negatively fertility.
 Congenital uterine abnormalities, like uterine diaphragms, bicornuate, didelphys uterus cause infertility and recurrent miscarriages.
 Fibroids can be, depending on size and position, surgically treated factors of infertility.

 Premature menopause caused by genetic, anosologic or unknown reasons, can also cause infertility.
 Obesity usually causes ovulation problems.
 Increasing age itself is the most important and most difficult to diverse cause of infertility, affecting both the quantity, but mainly the quality of the eggs.
 Male factors can vary from small degree problems in sperm amount, mobility or morphology to complete azoospermia (no sperm) due to obstruction, hormonal, chromosomic or genetic reasons.

-Almost in 20% of the infertility cases, no reason at all can be found and this is defined to be an unexplained infertility.
+Almost in 20% of the subfertility cases, no reason at all can be identified and this is defined to be an unexplained infertility.
 Conditions like presence of NK cells in the blood, anti sperm antibodies and DNA fragmentation in sperm analysis etc. have also been associated with infertility.